abdullaqudrat/sales_engine/README.md

 # Sales Engine

-Sales Engine is an app that uses sales data from Etsy to perform sales analytics and generate API request with the data.
+Sales Engine is an app that uses sales data from Etsy to perform sales analytics and generate API responses with the data.

 ### Table of Contents
 [Purpose](https://github.com/abdullaqudrat/sales_engine#purpose)